 Provided below are standard protocols that you may find useful for product applications.

 Recognizes 183kDa protein with DNA-binding characteristics, which is identified as a myeloid specific antigen.
-BM-1 reacts with myeloid precursor cells and granulocytes in bone marrow.
+It reacts with myeloid precursor cells and granulocytes in bone marrow.
 Its antigen appears to be restricted to M2 and M3 acute myelogenous leukemia (AML) subtypes.
 Markers of myeloid cells are useful in the identification of different levels of cellular differentiation.
-BM-1 and BM-2 antibodies react with early precursor and mature forms of human myeloid cells.
-BM-1 MAb is useful in the identification of myelogenous leukemias, distinguishing granulocytic sarcomas from lymphoid malignancies and also in the study of differentiation and transformation of human myeloid cells.
-The biological function of this antigen is not clear, although it has been proposed that BM-1 may play a role in the differentiation of myeloid cells.
+This MAb reacts with early precursor and mature forms of human myeloid cells.
+It is useful in the identification of myelogenous leukemias, distinguishing granulocytic sarcomas from lymphoid malignancies and also in the study of differentiation and transformation of human myeloid cells.
+The biological function of this antigen is not clear, although it has been proposed that it may play a role in the differentiation of myeloid cells.

 If you have used an Abgent product and would like to share how it has performed, please click on the "Submit Review" button and provide the requested information.
 Our staff will examine and post your review and contact you if needed.